 We’re led by our values: we’re trying to mitigate the worst effects of climate change in a socially just way.
 The work we do makes a difference, both at the policy level and in terms of practical de-carbonisation of buildings and energy systems.
 We’re often working at the leading edge of the kind of work we do.

 People Powered Retrofit is our end-to-end retrofit service for householders in the Greater Manchester area and beyond.
 We deliver a range of support services for clients as well as developing retrofit software products and contractor training.
 Operating as a pilot since 2019, the service is preparing to expand and further commercialise.

 Within People Powered Retrofit our work includes offering clear, independent advice and support to help clients plan, procure and deliver their retrofit project to a high standard.

 Domestic owner occupier retrofit is still a niche within the construction sector, with high demand for a small pool of skilled and experienced people.
 Our network consists of builders, specialist contractors, designers, surveyors and other consultants who possess, or want to learn, skills to support retrofit work.

-The role of the ‘Contracts and Supply Chain Manager’ is to manage and expand People Powered Retrofit’s contractor network, as well as identifying suitable contractors to work for our clients.
+The role of the ‘Contracts and Supply Chain Officer’ is to manage and expand People Powered Retrofit’s contractor network, as well as identifying suitable contractors to work for our clients.